 Madison’s senior population, dealing with common age-related conditions like arthritis, hypertension, and mobility limitations, benefits significantly from assisted living settings.
 According to Neilsberg, a significant portion of the population is over the age of 60, highlighting a need for supportive living arrangements.

 For instance, a typical resident with mobility issues and hypertension can find immense relief in a facility offering specialized care plans tailored to these conditions.
-New assistive solutions such as AI-adaptive wearable robotics, exoneuromusculoskeletal systems, and smart wheelchair technology enable seniors to participate more actively in their daily lives by improving gait, walking safety, and self-managed rehabilitation.[4][10][8]
+New assistive solutions now include AI-adaptive wearable robotics, exoneuromusculoskeletal systems, AI-powered rehab tools such as MORA for personalized exercise, and smart wheelchair technology with autonomous navigation.
+These enable seniors to participate more actively in their daily lives by improving gait, walking safety, and facilitating self-managed rehabilitation.[2][7][5]
 With Madison appealing to middle- and upper-middle-income groups, families often opt for assisted living, ensuring quality and safety for their loved ones.

 Comparing Top Assisted Living Communities in Madison